canada-ca-terraform-modules/terraform-azurerm-caf-mssqlV2/README.md

 The administrator user can be configured to be either a local user or a EntraID user or both.
 The password for this admin user follows these rules:

-- A generated password by terraform wil be used IF RBAC authorization is enabled on the subscription keyvault AND the server is configured to not only used entraID authentication AND password_overwrite it set to false
+- A generated password by terraform wil be used IF RBAC authorization is enabled on the subscription keyvault AND the server is configured to not only use entraID authentication AND password_overwrite it set to false
-- A user chosen password, corresponding to a local admin user, will be used IF the server is configured to not only use entraID authentication AND RBAC authorization is disabled on the subscription keyvault OR password_overwrite is set to true
+- A user chosen password, corresponding to a local admin user, will be used IF RBAC authorization is disabled on the subscription keyvault AND the server is configured to not only use entraID OR password_overwrite is set to true
-- No password is required IF the server is configured to only use entraID authorization, then the password for the admin user will be the password of the account configure
+- No password is required IF the server is configured to only use entraID authorization, then the password for the admin user will be the password of the account configured

 ## Parameters